UKIP Prepares To Target Muslims With Its Election Manifesto

 Asked whether the ban on wearing face coverings in public would affect Catholic nuns, a spokesperson said it would not.
 The party was also questioned on whether beekeepers would be affected by the proposal.

 Muslim groups immediately condemned the policies.
-Iman Atta, the director of anti-Muslim hate crime monitoring group Tell MAMA, told BuzzFeed News: "We are saddened to see that the Leader of UKIP, Paul Nuttall has said that UKIP will attempt to ban the niqab or the full face veil as part of its general election manifesto.
+Iman Atta, the director of anti-Muslim hate crime monitoring group Tell MAMA, told BuzzFeed News: "We are saddened to see that the leader of UKIP, Paul Nuttall, has said that UKIP will attempt to ban the niqab or the full face veil as part of its general election manifesto.
 Citing integration and security risks, his focus on the niqab is a cheap ploy to play on the fears of some within communities, as an easy way to win votes.

 "The reality is that the number of women who wear the niqab in the United Kingdom is unknown and may well be very small.
-Yet, at a time when the nation needs to heal divides, such policy making is unwelcome and highly divisive.
-Furthermore, in the end, is it the place of the state or government or political parties, to judge what a woman can and can’t wear?
+Yet, at a time when the nation needs to heal divides, such policy-making is unwelcome and highly divisive.
+Furthermore, in the end, is it the place of the state or government or political parties to judge what a woman can and can’t wear?
 The answer to that is simply, no.”

-Deputy leader Peter Whittle insisted the ban on face covering is not racist: "We are talking a face covering which is, more often than not, not the choice of person wearing it...
+Deputy leader Peter Whittle insisted the ban on face covering is not racist: "We are talking a face covering which is, more often than not, not the choice of person wearing it. ...
 Even if there were not a security angle it should be banned."

 Nuttall repeatedly refused to clarify whether he will run as a candidate in the general election, which comes shortly after his defeat in the Stoke Central by-election.
-He exited the event by being chased into a locked room by journalist, before suggesting it wasn't necessary for the party leader to stand for election.
+He exited the event by being chased into a locked room by journalists, before suggesting it wasn't necessary for the party leader to stand for election.

 Jim Waterson is a politics editor for BuzzFeed News and is based in London.